infobip/infobip-testcontainers-spring-boot-starter/README.md

 Logical database is automatically created.
 Container IP address is resolved based on running host, meaning on local machine `<host>` will resolve to `localhost` while inside Docker placeholder will resolve to `containerIp`.
-Docker container is mapped on random port  so `<port>` placeholder is used and will be automatically substituted.
+When `<port>` placeholder is used, container will be mapped on random port and automatically substituted.

 <a name="PostgreSQLLocalDevelopment"></a>
 #### Local Development: